PeopleIn the thick of it

 Exoskeletons are making life easier for production workers in Kassel.

-When Tony Stark puts on his legendary Iron Man suit, the engineer and defence industrialist turns into a superhero who can save the universe with his superhuman powers.
-Although the exoskeletons currently available on the market may not quite be able to compete with the high-tech kit seen in the Marvel films, the two do have something in common, which is that they both make physical exertion easier for the people wearing them.
-Originally designed for military purposes and the medical rehabilitation of patients with paraplegia, exoskeletons are becoming an increasingly common sight in industrial production facilities.
-One such place is Rheinmetall’s site in Kassel, where the defence and technology company develops and manufactures tactical wheeled vehicles.
+When Tony Stark gets into his legendary Iron Man suit, the engineer and arms manufacturer becomes a superhero who saves the universe with his superhuman strength on the big screen.
+Even if the exoskeletons available on the market today can hardly compete with the high-tech equipment of the Marvel films, they do have one thing in common: they make it easier for the person wearing them to exert their strength.
+Originally designed for military operations and the medical rehabilitation of paraplegics, exoskeletons are increasingly finding their way into industrial production halls.
+This is the case at the Rheinmetall site in Kassel, where the armaments and technology group develops and manufactures tactical wheeled vehicles.

 Click here to receive push notifications.
 By giving your consent, you will receive constantly information about new articles on the Dimensions website.
 This notification service can be canceled at any time in the browser settings or settings of your mobile device.
 Your consent also expressly extends to the transfer of data to third countries.
 Further information can be found in our data protection information under section 5.